xinhe2/journal-club/content/post/seurat-2015-nbt.md

 ## Possible improvements

--   use continuous gene expression not just ``on'' and ``off'' in reference map
+-   use continuous gene expression not just ''on'' and ''off'' in reference map

 -   what other information could be utilized to guide the cell